R-73 (missile): Serbia

+Yemen

-These missiles have been used as a surface to air missile.
-In 1999 R-73s were adapted by Serb forces for surface to air missiles.
-The Houthi movement'S Missile Research and Development Centre and the Missile Force have tried to fire R-27/R-60/R-73/R-77 against Saudi aircraft.
-Using stockpiles of missiles from Yemeni Air Force stocks.
+The Houthi movement's Missile Research and Development Centre and the Missile Force have tried to fire R-27/R-60/R-73/R-77, from Yemeni Air Force stocks, against Saudi aircraft.
 The issue for the R-27R and R-77 is the lack of a radar to support their guidance to the target.
-However the R-27T, R-73 and R-60 are infra-red heat seeking missiles.
+However the R-27T, R-73 and R-60 are infrared heat seeking missiles.
 They only require power, liquid nitrogen "to cool the seeker head", and a pylon to launch the missile.
-These missiles have been paired with a "US made FLIR Systems ULTRA 8500 turrets".
+These missiles have been paired with "US made FLIR Systems ULTRA 8500 turrets".
 However the drawback is that these missiles are intended to be fired from one jet fighter against another.
-So the motors and fuel load are smaller than a purpose built surface to air missile.
+So the motors and fuel load are smaller than a purpose-built surface to air missile.
 Only one near miss has been verified and that was a R-27T fired at Royal Saudi Air Force F-15SA.

+According to the War Zone the Houthi designation for modified R-73s is Thaqib-1.
+Ground-based improvised infrared sensors systems and radars are believed to be used to help the missiles acquire and track their targets.

+Ukraine

+During the Russian invasion of Ukraine, the Ukrainians have repurposed their inventory of R-73s for the surface-to-air role, mounting them on a large variety of platforms including the Gravehawk, modified 9K33 Osas, Humvees, and naval drones.